oracle/weblogic-deploy-tooling/documentation/1.9/content/userguide/install.md

 1. To install the software, simply unzip the `weblogic-deploy.zip` installer on a machine that has the desired versions of WebLogic Server installed.
 1. After being unzipped, the software is ready to use, just set the `JAVA_HOME` environment variable to point to a Java 7 or higher JDK  and the shell scripts are ready to run.

-#### Supported WLS Versions
+#### Supported WLS versions

 The following table specifies the supported WebLogic Server versions, along with the JDK versions, that must be used to run the WDT tool.
 You must set the `JAVA_HOME` environment variable to specify a JDK version different from the system default version.

  To create a domain with the proper JDK (particularly if the `JAVA_HOME` is different from the one which will be used by the target domain), set the domain `JavaHome` attribute in the domain model.

-{{% notice note %}} The WDT Encryption Model Tool used to encrypt and decrypt clear text passwords in the model and variable files, requires WDT to run with a minimum JDK version of 1.8.
+{{% notice note %}} The Encryption Model Tool used to encrypt and decrypt clear text passwords in the model and variable files, requires WDT to run with a minimum JDK version of 1.8.
 {{% /notice %}}

   | WebLogic Server Version | Tool JDK Version |